 You can help your children or any children you look after to be active.
-Children whose parents or guardians are active are more than 5 times as likely to stay active.
+Children with parents or guardians who are active are up to 6 times more likely to be active themselves.

 - decreasing the risk of children developing chronic diseases such as type 2 diabetes and heart disease

-- helping children to build strong muscles, healthy bones, agility and co-ordination
+- helping children to build strong muscles, healthy bones, movement and co-ordination

-- improving the self-esteem, mood, energy and sleep patterns of children
+- improving children's self-esteem, mood, energy and sleep patterns

 How much physical activity children need

-Kids need to be active every day.
-All activity, no matter how short, counts - whether it’s organised sports or active play at home.
+Children need to be active every day.
+All activity counts, no matter how short.
+This can be organised sports, activities, movement or active play at home.

 Moderate activity is when breathing and heart rate increase, but a conversation is still possible.

-Vigorous activity is when breathing becomes heavy, heart rate becomes faster and it’s difficult to keep a conversation going.
+Vigorous activity is when breathing becomes heavy, heart rate becomes faster and it’s hard to keep a conversation going.

 Children learn more physical skills in their first 6 years than at any other point in their lives.
 These are called basic or fundamental movement skills.
 They are the building blocks for lifelong activity.